"Good oral health is not only about healthy teeth and gums; it supports your overall health and wellness."

 - According to the ADA, 61% of people in the US admit to using their finger nails to remove food stuck between their teeth.
 40% admit to using cards or folded pieces of paper.
 21% of people admit to using hair, safety pins, cutlery, and forks to floss.

 It is really important to take some time and think about your teeth.
 Your teeth are the window to your health and it’s time to change your dental health routine if you are having a lot of mouth issues.
 Regular brushing and flossing are the first and most obvious ways to avoid gum disease and tooth decay naturally.
 If you aren’t already brushing and flossing on a daily basis, it’s never too late to start.
 While sound dental health is super important, it’s not the only reason to take care of your teeth.

 Health benefits associated with having healthy teeth and gums

-What to do to improve oral health.
+Tips to improve oral health

 Switch immediately to an all natural toothpaste

 The commercial toothpastes we use today are loaded with chemicals, and actually destroy essential healthy bacteria the mouth needs to protect against the bad bacteria that causes gum disease and tooth decay.
 Take a look at the ingredients in commercial toothpastes and you will see things like sodium lauryl sulfate for the foaming action that we see in toothpastes, a brace of particles like silica and calcium carbonate or chalk, which is used due to its grittiness to slightly polish the teeth.
 You can accomplish the same things and polish your teeth with activated charcoal, which is absolutely 100% toxin-free and safe to use.
 You can also use baking soda if you need a little bit of scrubby action.